wakalixes/gitprogress/README.md

 supports automatic concatenation of included tex-files using the \input{} command

-uses a modified version of diffuse to create the diff image
+uses a patched version of diffuse for creating the diff image

-requires
+**requirements:**

--) git repository
+* git repository

--) modified copy of diffuse
+* modified copy of diffuse

--) imagemagick
+* imagemagick

--) ffmpeg
+* ffmpeg